Jodie Hutton

-Jodie Hutton (born 11 February 2001) is an English professional footballer who plays as a defender for Women's Championship club Charlton Athletic.
+Jodie Hutton (born 11 February 2001) is an English professional footballer who plays as a defender for Women's Super League club Charlton Athletic.

 Career

 Aston Villa

 Hutton is a product of the Aston Villa Women's Academy.

 In the 2018–19 Women's FA Cup, Hutton scored a hat-trick against Sheffield United, which enabled Aston Villa to reach the quarter-finals of the competition.
-Hutton was a member of the Aton Villa squad which won promotion to the Women's Super League by winning the 2019-20 Women's Championship season.
+Hutton was a member of the Aston Villa squad which won promotion to the Women's Super League by winning the 2019–20 Women's Championship season.

 Bristol City

 On 6 July 2022, Hutton signed for Bristol City.
-She was involved in yet another promotion-winning squad, with Bristol finishing top of the league in the 2022-23 Women's Championship season.
+She was involved in another promotion-winning squad, with Bristol finishing top of the league in the 2022–23 Women's Championship season.

 Sheffield United

-Having previously scored back-to-back hattricks against Sheffield United during the 2018-19 season, Hutton went on to join Sheffield United, with her signing announced on 26 July 2023.
+Having previously scored back-to-back hat-tricks against Sheffield United during the 2018–19 season, Hutton went on to join Sheffield United, with her signing announced on 26 July 2023.

 Charlton Athletic

-On 17 July 2024, Hutton was announced at Charlton Athletic on a one year contract.
+On 17 July 2024, Hutton was announced to have joined Charlton Athletic on a one-year contract.
 On 20 July 2025, it was announced that Hutton had extended her time at Charlton, signing a new two-year contract.